publiccodenet/about/organization/data-processing-tools.md

 ## Odoo

 We use Odoo Community for customer relationship management (CRM) and project management for our codebases and membership development.
+Opus VL is our hosting provider for Odoo Community.

-Odoo's responsibilities in terms of personal data protection depend on their [various data processing activities](https://www.odoo.com/gdpr).
+Opus VL's describes its [data processing activities in their privacy policy](https://opusvl.com/privacy-policy).

-> As a Data Controller, our activities are covered in our [Privacy Policy](https://www.odoo.com/privacy), which has been updated in accordance to GDPR.
-This policy explains as clearly as possible what data we process, why we process it, and how we do it.
-Closely related to this, our [Security Policy](https://www.odoo.com/security) explains the security best practices we implemented at Odoo, at all levels (technical and organizational) in order to guarantee that your data is processed in a safe and secure manner.
+> Under the GDPR (General Data Protection Regulation) we control and / or process any personal information about you electronically using the following lawful bases.
+We are registered with the ICO under the Data Protection Register, our registration number is: Z5707409.